eulphean/light-kits/README.md

 ***

 ## How it Works (for Students):
 Now for the code!
-We can go through it together...
+We can go through it *together*...
 Your *.ino* file should look something like this, and will be the <b>only</b> file you should be writing in - (the // indicates a comment.
 I left these sprinkled in so y'all could have a better idea of whats happening, but the Arduino itself can't read them, so feel free to write your own notes in a similar fashion.)